wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   ISPs will have more detailed knowledge of their own networks.
+That is, they will know if all 24-bit prefixes in a /20 are in the same area.
+In those cases, for optimal cache utilization and improved privacy, the ISP's Recursive Resolver SHOULD truncate IP addresses in this /20 to just 20 bits, instead of 24 as recommended above.

-   As described in previous sections, this option will be forwarded across all the Recursive Resolvers supporting edns-client-subnet, which MUST NOT modify it to include the network address of the client.
+   Users who wish their full IP address to be hidden can include an edns-client-subnet option specifying the wildcard address 0.0.0.0/0 (i.e.  FAMILY set to 1 (IPv4), SOURCE PREFIX-LENGTH to 0 and no ADDRESS).
+As described in previous sections, this option will be forwarded across all the Recursive Resolvers supporting edns-client- subnet, which MUST NOT modify it to include the network address of the client.

    Note that even without an edns-client-subnet option, any server queried directly by the user will be able to see the full client IP